NHS Scotland: Performance

-Anglo-Scottish Border issues
+Anglo-Scottish Border

-The divergent administration of the NHS between England and Scotland has created problems for patients who live close to the border.
+Although patients who live close to the Anglo-Scottish border are able to access services on the other side, cross-border administration is not always streamlined.
 The Coldstream medical practice has about 1400 patients who live in England.
 They benefit from the Scottish free prescriptions because they are "deemed to be in the Scottish healthcare system" so long as they are delivered through a Scottish pharmacy.
 However, there has been no agreement about the reimbursement of hospital charges for patients who cross the border for hospital treatment.
 In 2013, 633 Northumberland patients crossed into Scotland for treatment at the Borders General Hospital.

 University College London Hospitals NHS Foundation Trust complained in June 2015 that commissioners outside England use a "burdensome" prior approval process, where a funding agreement is needed before each stage of treatment.
 At the end of 2014–15 the trust was owed more than £2.3m for treating patients from outside England.
 A survey by the Health Service Journal suggested there was £21m of outstanding debt relating to patients from the devolved nations treated in the last three years, against total invoicing of £315m by English NHS trusts.
 Funding was approved for 625 referrals outside Scotland in 2016–2017, up from 427 in 2013–2014.
 The cost rose from £11.9 million in 2013–2014 to £15.2 million in 2016–2017.